-In March 2014 I successfully completed doctoral studies with a thesis entitled, Repertoires of Violence: The Geography of Political Conflict in Belfast During the Twentieth Century.
+In March 2014 I successfully completed part-time doctoral studies with a thesis entitled, Repertoires of Violence: The Geography of Political Conflict in Belfast During the Twentieth Century.
 Supervised by Professors Ian Gregory and Angus Winchester, the thesis argues that patterns of poltical violence in Belfast during the recent Troubles need to be understood not just in relation to contemporary socio-economic metrics and boundaries such as peacelines, but also in the context of much longer-term patterns and processes of inter-communal antagonism.
 These patterns have remained remarkably resistent to the passage of time, despite sweeping changes to the social, economic, demographic and built environment of Belfast during the twentieth century.
 Three chapter have been published in whole or in expanded format in the Journal of Historical Geography, Political Geography and Irish Geography.